Kong/docs.konghq.com/app/0.14.x/admin-api.md

     ---:| ---
     `name` | The name of the Plugin that's going to be added.
 Currently the Plugin must be installed in every Kong instance separately.
     `consumer_id`<br>*optional* | The unique identifier of the consumer that overrides the existing settings for this specific consumer on incoming requests.
+    `service_id`<br>*optional* | The unique identifier of the service that overrides the existing settings for this specific service on incoming requests.
+    `route_id`<br>*optional* | The unique identifier of the route that overrides the existing settings for this specific route on incoming requests.
     `config.{property}` | The configuration properties for the Plugin which can be found on the plugins documentation page in the [Kong Hub](https://docs.konghq.com/hub/).
     `enabled` | Whether the plugin is applied.
 Default: `true`.